nus-cs2103-AY2021S2/tp/docs/team/kangtinglee.md

       require the user to append a `-f` flag in order for the command to go through, acknowledging this intended effect.
 This was quite non-trivial to implement because of the many layers of hierarchy within the system.
-For example, when deleting inventory items, then the corresponding menu items that use these ingredients need to be accounted for and then finally, the orders that depend on the availability of these menu items need to be accounted for.
+For example, deleting inventory items result in corresponding menu items and hence orders being deleted as well.

 * **New Feature**: Data links for menu item edits ([#104](https://github.com/AY2021S2-CS2103T-W15-3/tp/pull/104 "#104"), [#112](https://github.com/AY2021S2-CS2103T-W15-3/tp/pull/122 "#112"), [#130](https://github.com/AY2021S2-CS2103T-W15-3/tp/issues/130 "#130"), [#134](https://github.com/AY2021S2-CS2103T-W15-3/tp/issues/134 "#134"))
     * What is does: Checks that the edits to menu items (in terms of